BSBI VC55: the Botany Group

 Local Group Meetings

-We hold some meetings on fixed dates and also arrange others in an impromptu manner, using suggestions from the group and an on-line polling system (Doodle) to decide the best day for the majority of participants.
-Meetings are usually held at weekends and last for half a day, but we also hold weekday evening meetings during the summer.
+We hold some meetings on fixed dates (shown in the calendar) and also arrange others in an impromptu manner, using suggestions from the group and an on-line polling system (Doodle) to decide the best day for the majority of participants.
+Details of our impromptu meetings, bryophyte meetings and training events are posted on our blog.
+Our meetings are usually held at weekends and last for half a day, but we also hold weekday evening meetings during the summer.
 Our communications are all carried out electronically, usually by email.

 The Flora of Groby Parish, Martinshaw Wood and Sheet Hedges, by Edith Hesselgreaves, 1973.
 Digitised by Stephen Woodward.